-One of the first people to suggest that eye movements were related to internal representations3) was the American Psychologist, who is touted by many to be the father of modern psychology, William James in his book Principles of Psychology (William James, 1890).
+One of the first people to suggest that eye movements were related to internal representations2) was the American Psychologist, who is touted by many to be the father of modern psychology, William James in his book Principles of Psychology (1890, pp. 193-195).
 After observing the micro-eye-movements that were happening as the person was thinking a certain thought, James wrote:

 "In attending to either an idea or a sensation belonging to a particular sense-sphere, the movement is the adjustment of the sense-organ, felt as it occurs.
-I cannot think in visual terms, or example, without feeling a fluctuating play of pressures, convergences, divergences, and accommodations in my eyeballs...When I try to remember or reflect, the movements in question. . feel like a sort of withdrawal from the outer world.
+I cannot think in visual terms, or example, without feeling a fluctuating play of pressures, convergences, divergences, and accommodations in my eyeballs...When I try to remember or reflect, the movements in question. . .feel like a sort of withdrawal from the outer world.
 As far as I can detect, these feelings are due to an actual rolling outwards and upwards of the eyeballs."
-Principles of Psychology (pp. 193-195)